Consensys-Network-State/ds3/packages/theme/README.md

 The CSS variables update automatically, maintaining all color relationships and semantic mappings.

-#### Runtime Customization
+## Runtime Customization

-You can also customize theme variables at runtime:
+You can customize theme variables at runtime:

 ```typescript
 // Example of runtime color adjustment